It’s back. Love Island was one of the TV events of the year last year and proved to be one of ITV’s biggest hits.

 What’s Love Island all about?

-Love Island is a popular dating reality show which is about to begin its sixth series.
+Love Island is a popular dating reality show which is about to begin its seventh series.

 After modest success during its first two series in 2005 and 2006, the show was relaunched in 2015 and proved a smash hit for ITV.